 Sources for theoretical frameworks and methodologies:

-- Probably the most highly-cited book on methods is Creswell's work.
+Probably the most highly-cited book on methods is Creswell's book on research design.
 It is not comprehensive, but it is extensive.

 Develop the four areas in concert for a specific research project